 Historiography of Dean Dorothy Smith published

-Posted over 3 years ago by Kim Curry
+Posted about 4 years ago by Kim Curry

 Social Upheaval and a Dean’s Vision for Professional Nursing: The Work of Dorothy M. Smith.
 Author: Kim Curry.
 Published in Online Journal of Professional Nursing (OJIN).